-Please note that it is the custom of the Fellowship to dress in formal evening wear when new Fellows or Visiting Scholars are being admitted.
+Please note that it is the custom of the Fellowship to dress in formal evening wear ('black tie') when new Senior Members are being admitted.
 These ceremonies may take place at a number of points during the year in addition to the Admissions and Matriculation Ceremony, and are normally held in the College Chapel prior to a Formal dinner.
 All members of the College are warmly encouraged to attend these ceremonies, which are advertised on the College Notice Board.
 The fact that Fellows on these occasions will be dressed in formal evening wear for the subsequent dinner does not affect the dress requirement for other members at the dinner.

 Academic gowns are to be worn at all Formal dinners, except the Sports Dinner and the Boat Club Dinner.
-Festal 'Scarlet' (see 2.5) gowns are to be worn at the Admissions and Matriculation Dinners, the Beginning of Year Dinner, the Feast of St Edmund's, the Commemoration of Benefactors, the Norfolk Commemoration, the Ascension Day Dinner and the Graduands' Dinner.
+Festal 'Scarlet' (see 2.5) gowns are to be worn at the Admissions and Matriculation Dinners, the Beginning of Year Dinner, the Feast of St Edmund's, the Commemoration of Benefactors, the Norfolk Commemoration and the Ascension Day Dinner.

-Members in need of advice about matters of dress code for formal dining should contact either the Senior Tutor or the Fellows' Steward.
-At dinner each day and at Sunday Lunch, formality in dress is welcomed, but not enforced.
+Members in need of advice about matters of dress code for formal dining should contact either the Senior Tutor or the Fellows' Steward

-7.8.2 Customs
+7.7.2 Customs